naseef012/Point-of-Sales/README.md

    6. The VAT is calculated upon the discounted TotalPrice.

+   7. The "config.txt" and "config2.txt" files need to be kept in the project folder.

-   7. "config2.txt" --> This file contains the discount strategy which the store wants to follow for Best for customer and Best for Store        discount strategy
+   8. "config2.txt" --> This file contains the discount strategy which the store wants to follow for Best for customer and Best for Store        discount strategy

-   8. "config.txt"  --> This file contains the VAT calculation strategy.
+   9. "config.txt"  --> This file contains the VAT calculation strategy.
 Here BDVAT is used.

+   10. Calculate Discount button calculates the discounts.
+Unless pressed, the Grand Value will be the value without any kind of                discounts.
+   11. "New Sale" removes all the item and makes the GUI suitable for a new customer's sales.